asif-cse-kuet/Banking_System_API/README.md

 ### Withdrawal Fee Condition

 -   Withdrawal fee 0.015%for Individual, 0.025% for Business
--   Withdrawal for individual in Friday is free
 -   Withdrawal upto 1K in single transaction is free
 -   Withdrawal upto 5k in single monthly transaction is free
 -   Decrease the withdrawal fee to 0.015% for Business accounts after a total withdrawal of 50K.